-36. Creative Writing (M.Phil.)
+37. Creative Writing (M.Phil.)

-- 36.1 Introduction: This course, the first Masters programme in creative writing in an Irish university, was offered by the School of English for the first time in 1997-98.
-It is based in the Oscar Wilde Centre for Irish Writing, 21 Westland Row, the birthplace of Oscar Wilde. - 36.2 Outline Description: The M.Phil. in Creative Writing is designed as a one year, full-time course intended for students who are seriously committed to writing, are practising, or are prospective authors, and who wish to develop their writing within the framework of a university course and in the context of an Irish literary milieu.
-It involves the close and critical examination of the student's work in group workshops and under guided personal tuition, with the study also of the professional techniques of book editing and publishing, and the opportunity to explore the cultural and literary contexts of writing in Ireland. - 36.3 Admission Requirements: Applicants, who are expected to have a university degree or equivalent qualification, are selected on the basis of a submitted portfolio of selected recent creative work.
-Because of the close personal attention to the individual students required, places on the course are restricted to 16. - 36.4 Course Structure: Students are required to take 1) two core modules, that is one creative writing workshop in Michaelmas term and one in Hilary term; 2) two option modules, one in Michaelmas and one in Hilary term, chosen from the options and specialist creative writing workshops on offer; 3) a module on Book Publishing and Editing in Michaelmas and Hilary terms; 4) a module on the Practice of Writing in Hilary term; 5) and are required to hold scheduled meetings with the supervisor of their portfolio in Trinity term. - 36.5 European Credit Transfer System (ECTS): The total ECTS credits for the course are 90:
+- 37.1 Introduction: This course, the first Masters course in creative writing in an Irish university, was offered by the School of English for the first time in 1997-98.
+It is based in the Oscar Wilde Centre for Irish Writing, 21 Westland Row, the birthplace of Oscar Wilde. - 37.2 Outline Description: The M.Phil. in Creative Writing is designed as a one year, full-time course intended for students who are seriously committed to writing, are practising, or are prospective authors, and who wish to develop their writing within the framework of a university course and in the context of an Irish literary milieu.
+It involves the close and critical examination of the student's work in group workshops and under guided personal tuition, with the study also of the professional techniques of book editing and publishing, and the opportunity to explore the cultural and literary contexts of writing in Ireland. - 37.3 Admission Requirements: Applicants, who are expected to have a university degree or equivalent qualification, are selected on the basis of a submitted portfolio of selected recent creative work.
+Because of the close personal attention to the individual students required, places on the course are restricted to 16. - 37.4 Course Structure: Students are required to take 1) two core modules, that is one creative writing workshop in Michaelmas term and one in Hilary term; 2) a module on book publishing and editing in Michaelmas and Hilary terms; 43) an Irish Writer Fellow workshop in Hilary Term; 4) a portfolio of original writing, which includes scheduled meetings with the supervisor in Trinity Term. - 37.5 European Credit Transfer System (ECTS): The total ECTS credits for the course are 90: